Argentina Global Business Entities Guide Germany Limited Liability Company

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-Approval by the Shareholders’ Meeting may be stipulated in the Articles.
+Requirement of approval by the Shareholders’ Meeting or other rights of the remaining shareholders (e.g. right of first refusal) may be stipulated in the Articles.
 Transfer agreements which are not notarized are void.

 Are there any applicable stamp duties imposed when transferring ownership interests?